Chapter 36

 Each wore the same base design: long, open jackets that reached their knees, with military-cut shoulder pads and fitted belts.

-However, there was a visible difference among them: along the coats ran embroidered stripes in identical patterns, but in six different colors, which crossed the chest and shoulders like insignias of their specialty.
+However, there was a visible difference among them: along the coats ran embroidered stripes in identical patterns, but in six different colors, crossing the chest and shoulders like insignias of their specialty.

 The colors—red, blue, green, orange, violet, and yellow—shone with metallic reflections under the sun, moving in time with the folds of the dark fabric.